-- Design Challenge teams choose to compete in one of six Divisions: - Suburban Single-Family - Urban Single-Family - Attached Housing - Mixed-Use Multifamily - o Elementary School - Office Building. - Teams may apply and begin projects as early as August of the preceding year (for example, beginning in August 2019 for the 2020 Design Challenge).
-For the Design Challenge application, each team: - Identifies a faculty lead or student team lead with a preliminary roster of student team members - Selects the Division in which it intends to compete - Submits an optional five-page Project Introduction - Pays a nonrefundable \$100 application fee. - Participating teams are confirmed and announced by December. - Participating teams each submit a Project Progress Report the following February for evaluation. - Up to 48 finalist teams, eight in each of six Divisions, are selected and invited to compete further with a final Project Report and Presentation of their design at Design Challenge Weekend, held annually in April at the National Renewable Energy Laboratory (NREL) main campus in Golden, Colorado. - For this coming cycle, teams that apply in November 2019 and are selected to proceed after submitting their Project Progress Report in February 2020 will be invited to complete their project in March and then present at Design Challenge Weekend at NREL in April 2020. - Six winners-one from each Division-are determined by juried evaluation across all 10 Contests and awarded with trophies at the annual Design Challenge Weekend.
-A Design Challenge Grand Winner is also selected from the pool of six winners and provided with a special award. - Additional awards may be given to recognize excellence, professionalism, hard work, and enthusiasm.
-See respective Rules related to Design Challenge and Build Challenge for more information.
+- Design Challenge teams choose to compete in one of seven Divisions: - Suburban Single-Family Housing - Urban Single-Family Housing - Attached Housing - Mixed-Use Multifamily Building - Elementary School - Office Building - o Retail Building. - Teams may apply and begin projects as early as August of the preceding year (for example, beginning in August 2020 for the 2021 Design Challenge).
+For the Design Challenge application, each team: - Identifies a Faculty Lead - o Selects the Division in which it intends to compete - o Pays a nonrefundable \$100 application fee. - Participating teams are confirmed and announced by December. - Participating teams each submit a Project Proposal the following February for evaluation. - Finalist Teams are selected and invited to compete further with a final Design Portfolio of their building at the Competition Event, held annually in April at the National Renewable Energy Laboratory (NREL) main campus in Golden, Colorado. - Winners from each Division are determined by juried evaluation across all 10 Contests and awarded with trophies at the annual Competition Event.
+Two Design Challenge Grand Winners (one for Residential and one for Commercial building types) are also selected from the pool of winners.
+See respective Rules related to Design Challenge for more information on awards.